aman-chhetri/EI-Study-Assignment/Exercise 2/Virtual Classroom Manager/src/README.md

 ## How to Run

-1. Navigate to the `Exercise 2/Virtual Classroom Manager/src` directory:
+1. Navigate to the directory:
     ```bash
     cd Exercise 2/Virtual Classroom Manager/src
     ```